 By the time the student reaches Stage 3, the final stage of the BA programme, they are in a position to specialise to a considerable extent, building further on their particular strengths and interests.
 Normally at least a third of their time (40 credits) will be devoted to a Major Specialist Study.
-In certain circumstances they may take a second, Minor Specialist Study.
-Students must also take the compulsory module, MUS3054.
+In discussion with your Degree Programme Director you may also take a second, Minor Specialist Study.